Smarter hiring practices

 The cost of a bad hire

 In a survey last year, 750 hiring managers gave themselves a collective C- for the quality of their hiring processes.
 That same group was responsible for hiring over 81,000 new employees in 2017.
 Yet the decision to hire is often the single most important decision we make in our organizations.
-Why aren’t we better at it?
+So why do good hiring practices matter?

 This isn’t news to most managers and recruiters.
 According to studies, 46% of new hires are terminated, leave under pressure, or receive significant disciplinary action and negative reviews within their first 18 months?** Bad hires have created a revolving door in our organizations that impact everyone: